The lamp had burned low by the time UshaRani stopped pretending she was asleep.

 She opened her mouth.
 The words were there — she had assembled them three times that evening: I am carrying your child.
 Our child.
 I have known for six days.

-Three times she had assembled them, and three times she had set them down.
+Three times.
+And three times she had set them down.

 Because she knew him.
-If she said those words, he would look at the door that was waiting to be opened at dawn, and then he would look at her, and something in the calculation of his life would shift.
+If she said those words, he would look at the door waiting to be opened at dawn, and then he would look at her, and something in the calculation of his life would shift.
 This was his Konark.
-This was what his pothis had been reaching toward since before she existed in his life.
-A child was not a reason to let a king’s summons pass unanswered.
+His pothis had been reaching toward this since before she existed in his life.
+A child was not a reason to let a king’s summons pass.
 But it would make the leaving heavier.
-And she had decided that she loved him too precisely for that.
+And she loved him too exactly for that.

 She closed her mouth.